 Remote Learning in the Maritime Industry

+The Maritime Skills Academy is delighted to bring online STCW courses to our incredible course portfolio.
 We recently announced that we had gained approval from the Maritime and Coastguard Agency to move ahead with some of our STCW training courses via webinar.
 We have started with a few of our more theory-based courses, so we have full confidence that our maritime trainees will be able to carry on with their learning in a way that is adapted to these unprecedented times.

 To find out more about these courses and booking, click here